 Some periodontal diseases such as gingivitis Periodontitis can be treated surgically in one of its stages, and some cases require gingival plastic surgery to correct its position.

-Periodontitis is a mild form of gum disease in which the gums are red, swollen, and bleed Gingivitis Most often due to poor oral hygiene and the accumulation of plaque and tartar.
+Periodontitis is a mild form of gum disease in which the gums are red, swollen and bleeding.
+Gingivitis is most often caused by poor oral hygiene and the buildup of plaque and tartar.

 Effective treatment Under the supervision of a doctor, the condition can be reversed and we get healthy gums.

-Periodontitis or periodontitis is a more serious form of periodontal disease as it worsens Gingivitis It progresses, triggering an inflammatory response that destroys bone and tissue.
+Periodontitis is a more serious form of periodontal disease in which gingivitis worsens and progresses, triggering an inflammatory response that destroys bone and tissue.

 During this inflammatory process, the inflamed gums begin to separate from the teeth, creating spaces called pockets that trap bacteria and lead to infection.
 As a result, tooth loss and bone damage can occur.

 Some types of gum surgeries performed in Turkey

 The type of oral and gum surgery that a dental surgeon performs depends on the type and severity of gum disease.

-In addition to another procedure that removes any lime from the roots known as Radical debridement In order to smooth the surfaces of the roots of the teeth and reduce the accumulation of tartar and bacteria, scaling and debridement of the roots are done at the same time.
+In addition to another procedure that removes any calculus from the roots known as root debridement in order to smooth the surfaces of the roots of the teeth and reduce the accumulation of tartar and bacteria, scaling and root debridement are done at the same time.

 Slide Lift Surgery